 - Heated ambient air (best)

+Find the manual and figure out the % of purge air your dryer uses.
+Now calculate this back to energy cost per year.
+Shocked?
+Investing in a better compressed air dryer (with lower operation costs) might be a good idea!
+Need some more background information?
+Check out the previous article with more information about water in your compressed air system, relative and absoulte humidity, and dewpoints.
 Or, consider signing up for the Compressed Air Confidence Course – all this is explained in detail, plus you’ll get a whole better understanding of your compressed air system, and if and where you are wasting energy .